|

 ^There is some discourse on whether or not the Quetzalcoatlus could fly.
 Some Paleontologists argue that the Quetzalcoatlus could not fly because, well, it was just too big to fly is all!

 This hypothesis doesn't stand up to the fact that, for the Quetzalcoatlus to have been a land animal, it would require a certain bone density in its forelimbs, as well as a foot pattern for weight distribution, that the beast just didn't possess.
-Also, it's hindlimbs can't make up for the lack in it's forelimbs, as they are clearly clawed-for-gripping, feet.
+Also, it's hind limbs can't make up for the lack in it's forelimbs, as they are clearly clawed-for-gripping, feet.

 2 That's not science.
 That's all faith-based assumption.
 Here's what we do know.

-Helicopters are built to be flown by people and they have to take the stress limits of the people within, into consideration.
-Moments after the first dragon died bringing down a helicopter - because it hit the business end of the prop on top, the rest would soon figure out what part of the shopper to avoid.
+Moments after the first dragon died bringing down a helicopter - because it hit the business end of the prop on top (also destroying the Helo), the rest would soon figure out what part of the chopper to avoid.

-A sudden attack of thousands ofWe'd lose all ability to drill for oil: No energy.
-No dams, no wind power and no solar farms. ranches and plant farms and cities would be decimated - like we see in the movie.
+A sudden attack of thousands and we'd lose all ability to drill for oil: No energy.
+No dams, no wind power and no solar farms.
+Ranches and plant farms and cities would be decimated - like we see in the movie.

 Perhaps a few thousand people around the earth could hide in bunkers, but in all reality we have currently no bunkers for so much as 0.001 of the world's population of people.
 Further, the massive undertaking of building such infrastructure takes decades.
 Finally, People hiding in bunkers don't contribute to society, they cower, waiting for society to wake and rise.